MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports-export-graph-apis.md

 This value for the `localizationType` parameter is the default value.
 It will be inserted automatically if the `localizationType` parameter is not specified.
 This value specifies that Intune provides two columns for each localizable column.
 - *enum value*:  The *enum value* column contains either a raw string, or a set of numbers that don't change, regardless of locale.
 This column will be under the original column name (see example).</li><li>
 - *localized string value*: This column  will be the original column name with _loc appended.
-It will contain string values that are human readable, and locale conditional (see exmple).
+It will contain string values that are human readable, and locale conditional (see example).

 #### Example